microsoft/api-guidelines/graph/entity-complex.md

       </ComplexType>
 ```

 You can see that Address type does not have any sort of key property.
 Complex types cannot be tracked on their own, so as a property in the Author class, it will be **tracked as part of** an author object.
-The consequence is that its lifecycle is coupled to the enclosing Entity Type: When the author gets deleted, the address gets deleted as well.
+The consequence is that its life cycle is coupled to the enclosing Entity Type: When the author gets deleted, the address gets deleted as well.

 ## Summary